-2020 was and continues to be a difficult year for many.
-We’re happy RAIDBOXES has still been able to grow.
-And that we can give back some of this success to society.
-We’d like to say a huge thank you to our customers and to our employees, without whom none of this success would have been possible.
+2020 is and was a difficult year for many.
+We are glad that Raidboxes has nevertheless been able to grow.
+And that we can give part of this success back to society.
+A thank you to our clients and our employees, without whom none of this would have been possible.

 If you wanted to survive as a small or medium-sized business in 2020, you had to increasingly rely on a professional website or a new online shop.
 This is another reason why the WordPress and hosting market is still doing well.